 Situation #3: This next one is huge, and the most common trigger that I come across on the support line.
 If you’re not using time and task-oriented consequences, then your child has no goal to work towards in order to regain privileges.
 With no goal or end is sight there isn’t a reason for your child to participate in working on the behavior.
 They give up and basically don’t care what happens, because they don’t have any investment in producing different results.
 Not only is it important to be clear on what will go on restriction for certain behaviors, but it’s just as important to lay out exactly what your child will need to do and how long they will need to do it in order to obtain a normal status again.

 How to handle it: Don’t focus on removing privileges, give your child an opportunity to earn things back by practicing skills and desired behaviors.
-Read this article on time and task-oriented consequences (“Why Don’t Consequences Work for My Teen?”
-Here’s Why…and How to Fix It)
+Read this article on time and task-oriented consequences (How to Give Kids Consequences That Work)

 Situation #4: “I don’t care” is a handy and readily available excuse kids use to avoid taking responsibility.
 They’re basically giving you a reason why they think they don’t need to change or solve the problem differently.
 For kids it’s a serious obstacle to being able to solve their problems differently.
 I think that “I don’t care” becomes the motto of defiance for older kids who have moved on from the less evolved plea of “That’s unfair.”

 How to handle it: Any time your child is trying to justify inappropriate behavior by using faulty thinking, it’s an opportunity for you as the parent to challenge it and reframe things so that you’re highlighting what the actual problem is.
 For instance, “It sounds to me like you think the rules about doing your homework don’t apply because you’re not interested in math.
 You need to have a plan on how you’re going to get it done.”